MagicTINTIN/MicaClientpp/README.md

 ## Setup
 First, set settings like username, token... in `config.json`.<br>
 ## Basic usage
-Then, you can run `./MicaClient` and now you should see the chat.<br>
+Then, you can run `./MicaClient`, and now you should see the chat.<br>
 <br>
-To send a message: just type it, en press Enter !<br>
+To send a message: just type it, and press Enter !<br>
 ## Secure/Unsecure mode
 By defalut, encryption message is active (you can see that messages are encrypted when there is a **S** on green background), but if you want to send a message in unsecure mode (message will be sent without encryption), you can type `/u Unsecure message`.
 You can also disable it in config.json, but it is not recommanded.<br>